longqianh/Castle-Musician/README.md

 # Castle Musician
 Castle musician is an AIGC musician project designed for high-quality music generation.
 The ultimate goal is to use AIGC-created music on patients with fMRI or fNIRS signal monitoring.

+Pipeline:

+1. OFA for image caption
+2. AudioLDM2 for caption-to-music generation

 ![cover](./assets/cover.png)

 ### Startup